Pensions in Ukraine: Reform of 2017

 On 3 October 2017, the Verkhovna Rada voted on legislation to overhaul the pension system and on 8 October Ukraine's President Petro Poroshenko signed this law.
-Amendments were driven by factors such as low pension levels, as 8 million of the approximately 12 were receiving the minimum pension of 1312 (32 EUR) while medium pensions amounted to 1886 UAH (50 EUR), compared to the price of a consumer basket 2550 (81EUR) that exceeds minimal pension, the significant deficit of Ukraine's Pension Fund and the need of modernization.
+Amendments were driven by factors such as low pension levels, as 8 million of the approximately 12 were receiving the minimum pension of ₴1,312 (€32) while medium pensions amounted to ₴1,886 (€50), compared to the price of a consumer basket ₴2,550 (€81) that exceeds minimal pension, the significant deficit of Ukraine's Pension Fund and the need of modernization.
 The reform was an IMF requirement for receiving a US$8.4 billion loan.

 Changes

-On 1 October 2017 the minimum wage was raised to 1452 (46 EUR).
-The reform foresaw a rise in pensions for 9 million pensioners with an average increase of 700 (20 EUR).
+On 1 October 2017 the minimum wage was raised to ₴1,452 (€46).
+The reform foresaw a rise in pensions for 9 million pensioners with an average increase of ₴700 (€20).
 Ukraine's pension calculation depends on salary, qualifying period and average salary.
 This created significant differences based on the year of retirement.
 Average salary rises year to year implying that pensions should also be adjusted.
-The last time such modernization had been made wsa in 2012, using the average salary rate of 2007.
+The last time such modernization had been made was in 2012, using the average salary rate of 2007.
 In recent years, the average salary has grown threefold, while pensions have grown much less.

 The next amendment applied to the automatic pension adjustments that reflect the increase in average salary and inflation.
 Annual pension adjustments reflect increases in average salary, 50% of the growth in average salary for the three prior years and 50% by the increase in the consumer price index for the previous year.

 From 1 October 2017 still-working pensioners started to receive the full pension amount, ending the previous regulation under which the state withheld 15% of the salary.
 No contributions came from the salary of working pensioners as was the case before the reform was introduced.

 The official retirement age was not changed, but requirements for the qualifying period did change.
 The original 15 year qualifying period was extended in 2018 to 25 with further increases until 2028 when it reaches 35 years.
-Retirees are to be allocated into 3 groups – 60, 63 and 65 years.
+Retirees are to be allocated into 3 groups—60, 63 and 65 years.
 The older the person, the fewer the requirements.

 Changes were introduced for public servants, judges, prosecutors, educators receiving special pensions.
 They lost the right to retire due to their age and their pension calculations receive no priority.
 Only military staff are eligible for "long-term-service" pensions.